Inverse electron-demand Diels–Alder reaction: Alder–Stein principle

 The Alder–Stein principle states that the stereochemistry of the reactants is maintained in the stereochemistry of the products during a Diels–Alder reaction.
 This means that groups which were cis in relation to one another in the starting materials will be syn to one another in the product, and groups that were trans to one another in the starting material will be anti in the product.

-It is important to note that the Alder–Stein principle has no bearing on the relative orientation of groups on the two starting materials.
+The Alder–Stein principle has no bearing on the relative orientation of groups on the two starting materials.
 One cannot predict, via this principle, whether a substituent on the diene will be syn or anti to a substituent on the dienophile.
 The Alder–Stein principle is only consistent across the self-same starting materials.
 The relationship is only valid for the groups on the diene alone, or the groups on the dienophile, alone.
 The relative orientation of groups between the two reactants can be predicted by the endo selection rule.